wbcmedia/wbcmedia.github.io/draft.md

 # 10 - Will Reading

-- Gideon appears FOC holding the real will which has has stolen from B&B
+- Gideon is still FOC holding the real will which has has stolen from B&B
-- Ella follows Gideon, wondering what's going on
+- Ella appears and watches Gideon
 - Gideon begins to read the real will to the audience

 **_Gideon_** : "I hereby leave everything to Freddie and Mrs Buttermuffin, my faithful servants, and friends"...
 Can you believe uncle Clive was going to give everything to those complete strangers.
 I'm family!
 I deserve everything.
 And I'm going to GET everything.

 - The curtains open
+- Freddie and Mrs Buttermuffin are onstage together with Barclay and Barclay
 - Mrs Tripps wheels the cake in (wearing goggles, rubber gloves, facemask etc)
-- Freddie and Mrs Buttermuffin enter, loudly chattering
 - Gideon sees them, looks at the real will he's holding, looks around for somewhere to hide it, and as the only resort, shoves it in the cake
 - Ella sees this and tries to bring it to someone's attention (but obviously no one can see her)